-Benefits Accelerate Access Deficits MEMBER RES PONSIBILITY ALTERNATIVE THERAPIES For Accelerate Plan, benefits are bundled and have a collective limit of 45 alternative therapy visits p 30 visits per Plan Year.
-For Access Plan, only Chiropractic Services are covered and there is a maxim CHIROPRACTIC SERVICES • Does not apply to Plan Year deductible or out-of-pocket maximum 20% 50% ACUPUNCTURE THERAPY • Does not apply to Plan Year deductible or out-of-pocket maximum 50% Not covered MASSAGE THERAPY • Maximum allowable charge is \$90 per visit • Does not apply to Plan Year deductible or out-of-pocket maximum 50% Not covered REFRACTIVE EYE SURGERY • Lifetime maximum payable benefit of \$2,400 • Does not apply to Plan Year deductible or out-of-pocket maximum 20% 50% HEARING AIDS Plan Year annual maximum payable benefit of \$3,200 Does not apply to Plan Year deductible or out-of-pocket maximum 20% 20% INFERTILITY TREATMENT • Lifetime maximum benefit \$16,000 • Does not apply to Plan Year deductible or out-of-pocket maximum 20% 50% OUTPATIENT DIABETES SELF-MANAGEMENT TRAINING (DSMT) • Up to 10 hours (1 hour private and 9 hours group) training from a certified DSMT provider in the first Plan Year and then up to 2 hours of follow-up training in subsequent Plan Years 0% 0% LIFESTYLE PROGRAMS • 1 completed session/program per plan year • Physician referral required with claim submission • Member Reimbursement • Does not apply to Plan Year deductible or out-of-pocket maximum 0% with proof of 80% 100% LIFESTYLE PROGRAMS CHIP FULL PLATE WEIGHT WATCHERS - GROUP MEETINGS ONLY • Does not apply to Plan Year deductible or out-of-pocket maximum completion Not covered
+Accelerate Access Benefits MEMBER RESPONSIBILITY (Deductible does not apply) ALTERNATIVE THERAPIES For Accelerate Plan, benefits are bundled and have a collective limit of 45 alternacategory to exceed 30 visits per Plan Year.
+For Access Plan, only Chiropractic Seper Plan Year.
+CHIROPRACTIC SERVICES • Does not apply to Plan Year deductible or out-of-pocket maximum 20% 50% ACUPUNCTURE THERAPY • Does not apply to Plan Year deductible or out-of-pocket maximum 50% Not covered MASSAGE THERAPY • Maximum allowable charge is \$90 per visit • Does not apply to Plan Year deductible or out-of-pocket maximum 50% Not covered REFRACTIVE EYE SURGERY • Lifetime maximum payable benefit of \$2,400 • Does not apply to Plan Year deductible or out-of-pocket maximum 20% 50% HEARING AIDS • Plan Year annual maximum payable benefit of \$3,200 • Does not apply to Plan Year deductible or out-of-pocket maximum 20% 20% INFERTILITY TREATMENT Lifetime maximum benefit \$16,000 Does not apply to Plan Year deductible or out-of-pocket maximum 20% 50% LIFESTYLE PROGRAMS 1 completed session/program per Plan Year Physician prescription required with claim submission Member will be reimbursed upon producing a receipt for covered service Does not apply to Plan Year deductible or out-of-pocket maximum CHIP (Complete Health Improvement Program) WEIGHT WATCHERS - GROUP MEETINGS ONLY 0% with proof of 80% completion Only CHIP is covered (with 0% member cost- sharing with proof of 80% completion) No other lifestyle programs are covered.